 Except for family law matters, Horne Law offers a variety of fee arrangements to fit your situation and individual resources.
 All family law matters are billed on an hourly basis as described below.

 The fees will be set forth in an engagement agreement, which also sets out your rights and responsibilities as well as the firm’s commitment to you.
 However, the firm’s representation will not begin until a written engagement agreement agreeable to you and the firm is executed

 Hourly Billing.
-The firm bills in six-minute intervals for the time that I or an assistant work on your case.
+The firm bills in six-minute intervals for the time that attorneys or a paralegal work on your case.
 This can be the least expensive arrangement in routine cases because you pay only for the actual work involved.
 However, many clients prefer other fee agreements that allow their costs to be more predictable.

 Flat Fees.
 For many types of litigation, or for particular tasks, a flat fee may be more appropriate.
 These fees are based on the firm’s assessment of the work that will be involved with some cushion for unexpected developments.
 A flat fee will be more expensive when a case or claim is resolved more quickly than expected; less expensive when the case takes longer to resolve.

 Contingency Agreements.
 Contingency agreements, in which the firm’s fees are based on a percentage of a judgment or settlement, are available in some cases.
 The firm generally requires 25% of the gross any recovery obtained prior to the filing of a complaint; 33 1/3% after the filing of the complaint, 40% if the case goes to trial, and 45% if an appeal, retrial, or post-trial proceeding is necessary to collect the recovery.
 Contingency agreements are not available in divorce cases and other family law matters.